Cleo Smith found alive 3 weeks after suspected abduction from Australian campsite - NewsBreak

 Western Australia Police Deputy Commissioner Col Blanch says police found Cleo Smith in a house in the coastal town of Carnavon and a man has been taken into custody in an early morning raid.

 “It’s my privilege to announce that in the early hours of this morning the Western Australian Police Force rescued Cleo Smith,” Blanch said during a news conference.
 “A police team broke their way into a locked house in Carnavon at about 1 a.m.
-They found little Cleo in one of those rooms.”‘This has been a nightmare’: Mother of missing girl Alicia Navarro looks for answers
+They found little Cleo in one of those rooms.”Woman found dead on Martin Rd. in Augusta

 “One of the officers picked her up into his arms and asked her ‘What’s your name?’
 She said, ‘My name is Cleo’,” Blanch added.